TVect/VectorLab/README.md

 ```
 ├── cgraphics    # about computer graphics
 │
-├── optimizer    # about optimizer
+├── dl           # about deep learning
 │
 └── README.md
 ```